Daily outlook

 Market pulse

-Our aggregate house view currently stands at 55% neutral, 24% bullish, and 21% bearish, derived from 12 recent proprietary analyses.
+Our aggregate house view currently stands at a neutral stance, derived from 12 recent proprietary analyses.
 This distribution reflects a market in a clear transitional phase, characterized by a consolidation pattern around the $63,000 support level.
 Over the past 24 hours, major assets have exhibited tight, range-bound price action on declining spot trading volumes.
 Bitcoin (BTC) slid a marginal 0.1%, while Ethereum (ETH) and Solana (SOL) retraced 0.7% and 0.9% respectively, accompanied by a contraction in overall spot trading volume.

 This lack of directional momentum is contrasted by selective idiosyncratic strength.
 Aave (AAVE) surged 13.7% on elevated trading volume, buoyed by institutional growth projections, while Hyperliquid (HYPE) gained 3.6% amidst ongoing whale liquidation dynamics.
 However, the broader market's neutral stance is reinforced by a divergence between institutional inflows—such as the $1.4B weekly inflow reported by CoinShares—and weak spot trading volume, suggesting that institutional accumulation has yet to stimulate broader retail participation.